stjudecloud/docs/docs/guides/forms/how-to-fill-out-DAA.md

 **A.** Although the DAA serves many purposes, the terms included in the data access agreement are ultimately in place to protect our patients.
-We take patient security very seriously, and we require that requestors are committed to protecting that privacy to the fullest extent.
+We take patient security very seriously, and we require that requesters are committed to protecting that privacy to the fullest extent.

 **Q. Where can I find the latest version of the DAA?**